BCCDC-DSI/Python/README.md

 ### April 4th session

+- We will assist attendees with installing Anaconda and getting accounts for Streamlit and GitHub.
-We can assist attendees to install Anaconda/ Git.
-It is not necessary to install GitHub Desktop.
+- It is not necessary to install GitHub Desktop.

 ### April 5th session

-Please setup an account for each of the following platforms depending on your personal goals
+Please setup an account for each of the following platforms depending on your personal goals:

 | Accounts to obtain | Goals |
 | :-- | :-- |